 Though Sr. Lorna, A. Mus.
 A. (A.M.E.B) (piano), spent most of her working life teaching music on a one-to-one basis, she sought permission in her fifties to switch paths.
 Her new commission was to study at Mount Street Teachers’ College in North Sydney, under the auspices of the Sisters of St. Joseph (Brown Josephites).
 Graduating as an Infants’ Teacher, Sister Lorna’s great joy in the next few years was being with young children in the classroom and, especially, preparing them to receive the Sacraments.

 Vitally interested in Catholic Education, she also followed the development of each of her many nieces and nephews with loving dedication.
-In later years she gave her holidays to helping care for her aging parents.
+In later years she gave her holidays to helping care for her ageing parents.
 Her life from her earliest days was dedicated to God in the people He placed around her.

 May her prayers help the staff, students and benefactors of Campion College; may Sr Lorna O’Brien R.S.M rest in peace.